 I displayed this poster at the Royal College of Occupational Therapists’ annual conference in 2017 and at the OT Show.
-The aim was to challenge the prevailing view that ‘challenging behaviour’ is just a characteristic of dementia, something that is ‘to be expected’ at certain stages of dementia, and it’s best just to deal with it as and when it happens.
+The aim was to challenge the view that ‘challenging behaviour’ is just a characteristic of dementia, something that is ‘only to be expected’ at certain stages of dementia, and that all you can do is just deal with it as and when it happens.

-Behavioural incidents upset everyone involved and it is often these events which precipitate a transfer to more restrictive and expensive care settings.
+Behavioural incidents upset everyone involved.
+Moreover, they often precipitate a transfer to more restrictive and expensive care settings.
 If we could only understand their causes, prevention would start to become a possibility.

-In normal memory, we have a constant supply of recent factual information that provides the context for our current feelings.
-Dementia increasingly disrupts this supply and consequently, people who live with dementia may misinterpret innocuous events as threatening.
-In his seminal work Dementia Reconsidered, Tom Kitwood observed that the actions of even well-intentioned caregivers can inadvertently cause distress.
+Normal memory brings a constant supply of recent factual information that provides the context for our current feelings.
+Dementia increasingly disrupts this supply.1 Consequently, people who live with dementia may misinterpret events as threatening, even when they seem innocuouswhen to others.
+Furthermore, in his book Dementia Reconsidered, Tom Kitwood2 observed that even well-intentioned caregivers can inadvertently cause distress.

-As long ago as 1920, Watson and Rayner were writing about extreme reactions to perceived threats.
-Too often we don’t recognise such responses for what they are, and instead treat them merely as symptoms of the person’s condition, while ignoring the distress that triggered them.
+As long ago as 1920, Watson and Rayner3 were writing about extreme reactions to perceived threats.
+Too often we don’t recognise such responses for what they are; instead, we treat them merely as symptoms of the person’s condition, and we ignore the distress that triggered them.
 Then we are surprised to discover that our treatments often achieve little or no benefit, and potentially some harm.